blockdeep/libro/src/README.md

 # Introduction to Substrate's Best Practices

-Welcome to the Substrate Code Review Best Practices guide.
+Welcome to the Substrate Development Best Practices guide.
 This resource compiles essential insights and best practices derived from comprehensive code reviews across various Substrate-based projects.
 The purpose of this guide is to help developers, auditors, and contributors understand and address common issues that can arise in blockchain development on Substrate, an open-source blockchain framework designed by Parity Technologies.